 Updating the Fixed Expiration Date

-As a general rule, when you update the settings (such as Price, Duration/Expiration Date), it does not immediately affect the Membership that belong to this Membership Type.
+As a general rule, when you update the settings (such as Price, Duration/Expiration Date), it does not immediately affect the Membership that belongs to this Membership Type.

 Let's look at an example scenario with an Organization called "Survive Y2K". 😉